jimkang/enmeaten/README.md

 You can also provide an `extraRoundness` opt (a number) to make it that much meatier in the middle of the bone. `extraRoundnessInterpolator` is a function you can pass to make it use that to decide how much extra roundness it should apply, depending on how far it is from the middle of the bone.

+`symmetrical ends` will made the ends of the meat symmetrical along the axis of the bone.

 Tests
 -----